Academics for Black Survival and Wellness

 University of Florida WELLS Research Assistant and University of Akron Counseling Psychology Doctoral Student

-Amber Lewis is a recent University of Florida (and WELLS) graduate and a rising first year doctoral student in the Counseling Psychology program at the University of Akron.
+Amber Lewis is a University of Florida (and WELLS) graduate and a rising second year doctoral student in the Counseling Psychology program at the University of Akron.
 Her research interests include promotion of mental health/resources in the Black and LGBT+ communities, how Black students cope with racial trauma, intersectionality and examining the barriers to wellness Black women are subjected to

 LaNya Lee (They/them or she/her)